Most people feel joy and at ti... read more

 Hysterosalpingo-contrast sonography (HyCoSy)

 This is an operation carried out under general anaesthetic, usually as a day case.
-A slim telescope, called a laparoscope, is inserted through a small incision made in the umbilicus (tummy button) to enable the doctor to see the uterus, Fallopian tubes and ovaries.
+A slim telescope, called a laparoscope, is inserted through a key-hole incision made in the umbilicus (tummy button) to enable the doctor to see the uterus, Fallopian tubes and ovaries.
 Dye is injected into the uterus via the cervix to test for any tubal blockage.
 If the tubes are healthy the dye will pass through.
 Although this test gives the most information it is more invasive and carries infrequent, but nevertheless, important risks.

 Male investigations